aerospike/aerospike-tools-backup/README.md

 # Install C client dependencies...

 # curl and aws don't come with static objects so get those later, from source
-# brew install libssh2 currently depends on openssl1.1.1.
-Source install it to link with openssl 3.
+# brew install libssh2 currently depends on openssl 3.
+Source install it to link with a different openssl.
 brew install libuv cmake zstd openssl

 # download libssh2